-As of October 15, 2019, there were 33 confirmed deaths and 1,479 cases of lung illness associated with e-cigarette use reported by 49 states, the District of Columbia and one U.S. territory.
-The number is expected to grow as additional reports are currently under investigation.
-Patients with these lung illnesses have been hospitalized and some require respiratory therapy.
+As of November 7, 2019, there were 39 confirmed deaths and 2,051 cases of lung illness associated with e-cigarette use reported by 49 states, the District of Columbia and one U.S. territory.
+The investigation is still ongoing.

 What’s the DoD and the Centers for Disease Control and Prevention saying?
 Basically – while the investigations are ongoing, you should consider not using e-cigarette or vaping products, particularly those containing THC.